danielschoro/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── final          <- The final, canonical data sets for modeling.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── intermediate   <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
+Includes external and all source data.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │